Conversational AI for Healthcare: 2025 Guide & Use Cases

 5. How does conversational AI integrate with existing hospital systems?

 Through Application Programming Interfaces (APIs) and other secure connection methods.
 A well designed AI platform integrates directly with Electronic Health Records (EHRs) and Practice Management (PM) systems.
 This allows it to do things like check a provider’s real time availability, book an appointment directly into the schedule, and log a summary of the conversation in the patient’s chart.
+Solutions from providers like Prosper AI are built with deep integrations for over 80 EHR systems, making them a seamless part of the workflow.

 6. How long does it take to implement conversational AI for healthcare?